Lazaros Tsamis: Ilinden Uprising and the first groups of Greek/Macedonian fighters

-In spring 1903, Lazaros, after a command from Bishop Germanos Karavaggelis, successfully ensured the smooth entry in the area of the Ottoman Empire of the first fighters from Creta.
-In July 1903, broke the Ilinden Uprising, for which Lazaros Tsamis had already informed the Greek Consular authorities in Bitola.
-Along with his brother Papastavros and other members of the defense committee of the village of Pisoderi, prevented the participation of the village residents and protected in this way the settlement from the reprisals of the Ottoman Army, after the suppression of the revolution.
-The same did not apply to other villages and towns, such as Kruševo of Pelagonia.
-The non-participation of the inhabitants in the revolution caused the wrath of the leader of the Bulgarian revolutionary committee Boris Sarafov, who ordered the execution of five men from Pisoderi and the arson of premises at Lefkonas village of Prespa, belonging to Lazaros Tsamis.
+In the spring of 1903, Lazaros, after command from Bishop Germanos Karavaggelis, successfully ensured the smooth entry of the first fighters from Crete into the Ottoman Empire.
+In July 1903, the Ilinden Uprising broke out, about which Lazaros Tsamis had already informed the Greek Consular authorities in Bitola.
+Along with his brother Papastavros and other members of the defense committee of the village of Pisoderi, he prevented the participation of the village residents and thus protecting the settlement from retaliation from the Ottoman Army after the suppression of the revolution.
+The same did not happen in other villages and towns, such as Kruševo of Pelagonia.
+The non-participation of the locals in the revolution caused the wrath of the leader of the Bulgarian revolutionary committee Boris Sarafov, who ordered the execution of five men from Pisoderi and the arson of premises at Lefkonas village of Prespa, belonging to Lazaros Tsamis.

-In March 1904, the Greek Consul in Bitola Dimitris Kallergis asked Lazaros to make a reconnaissance of the area around the monastery of St. Nicholas Tsirilovo and make sure that was safe to cross of the group of Pavlos Melas.
-Lazos completed its mission and affirmed the Consulate of Bitola that the area was safe, there was no leakage of information, nor were there any unit of the Turkish army could jeopardize the mission.
+In March 1904, the Greek Consul in Bitola Dimitris Kallergis asked Lazaros to make a reconnaissance of the area around the monastery of St. Nicholas Tsirilovo and make sure that it safe to cross for Pavlos Melas' group.
+Lazos completed his mission and assured the Consulate of Bitola that the area was safe and there was no intelligence leaks, nor were there any units of the Turkish army that could jeopardize the mission.